Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 games, you will find new cards and artifacts which unlock an item when played.
 Which items you find will depend on which characters you have in your run.

-Deathlink can be toggled in the mod settings in-game.

 The goal is to accumulate a certain amount of memories (1 for each character by default), which unlocks the Future Memory sequence.
 Finishing this sequence completes the game.

-There are more details in the YAML options file as well as in the in-game mod settings.
+There are more details in the YAML options file as well as in the in-game mod settings (such as Deathlink).

 ## Installation